lucianpls/mod_retile/README.md

   - A floating point figure, format dependent.
 Default for JPEG is 75.
 Default for PNG is 6.

 **Oversample**
   - If on and the output resolution falls between two available input resolution levels, the lower resolution input will be chosen instead of the higher one.

+**Nearest**
+  - If on, use nearest neighbor resampling instead of bilinear interpolation.

   # Ways to use